scrawlon/fitbit-omni-api/README.md

 * A params Hash with api-method and required parameters
 * Optionally, Fitbit auth tokens or user-id if required

-An example of an authenticated API call:
+Thhis is the structure of an authenticated API call:

 ```ruby
 Fitbit::Api.request(